jonjoncronin/linuxServerProj/README.md

 new role/user that is going to be used by the application to perform the DB transactions and I've added a new Database.

+#### Database for the application
+In addition to creating a new user/role I wanted to create a new database that is to be used by the application when storing and retrieving information that is hosted by the web server.

+As the "postgres" user and using the `createdb` command that is added with a PostgreSQL installation I was able to add a new "catalogstore" database that will contain the User, Item, and Category tables that will themselves contain the item data that is used by my web application.

 #### Roles/Users
 Instead of using the default "postgres" user that was added by the PostgreSQL installation I wanted to create a separate role/user that has a more limited privilege level.
-This user should not have superuser power.
+This user should NOT have superuser power.
 In essence this user should really just be able to add and remove content to the database that is specific to the application it is associated with.

-As the "postgres" user and using the `createuser` command that is added with a PostgreSQL installation I was able to add a new 'db_admin' role/user.
+Again as the "postgres" user and using the `createuser` command that is added with a PostgreSQL installation I was able to add a new 'db_admin' role/user.
 I also setup that user with a special password that is utilized by the application when setting up the connection between the application and the database.
+I also needed to grant access for the db_admin to the catalogstore database as by default a new user/role has no database access.

 **NOTE: PostgreSQL doesn't have users.
 Instead they call it a role.**

-#### Database for the application
-In addition to creating a new user/role I wanted to create a new database that is to be used by the application when storing and retrieving information that is hosted by the web server.

-Again as the "postgres" user and using the `createdb` command that is added with a PostgreSQL installation I was able to add a new "catalogStore" database that will contain the User, Item, and Category tables that will themselves contain the item data that is used by my web application.

 ### File system configuration
 In order to host the Item Catalog application I needed a way to deploy my implementation to the production server.
-There are a couple ways to do this but ultimately once the code is on the server it needs to be in a location that the www-data user and group have access to and permissions for.
+There are a couple ways to do this but ultimately once the code is on the server it needs to be in a location that the www-data user and www-data group have access to and permissions for.

 Getting source code onto the server can be accomplished with a handful of different methods - SFTP, FTP, scpy, git.
 As we've been using git throughout